Focus on Files in Google Workspace

 Use Google Takeout to export a copy of content in your Google account to back it up or use it with a service outside of Google.

-Note: People who work and study in the Health Care Component are not allowed to use Google Takeout. list of units in the Health Care Component is available on the University’s Health Information Privacy Compliance Office (HIPCO) website.
+Note: People who work and study in the Health Care Component are not allowed to use Google Takeout.
+A list of units in the Health Care Component is available on the University’s Health Information Privacy Compliance Office (HIPCO) website.

 Understand Storage Use in Google Drive for Desktop